PedroVader/Chronometer/README.md

-The online stopwatch counts the time that elapses, in thousandths of a second, after you click the Start button.
+The online stopwatch counts the time that elapses, in seconds, after you click the Start button.